Deb Haaland: Early career

 After law school, Haaland became a counselor for adults with developmental disabilities, then served as a tribal administrator and casino manager in San Felipe Pueblo.
-She was the first woman to serve on the board of the Laguna Development Corporation, a Laguna-owned business created to strengthen the Laguna Community and its economy.
+She was the first woman appointed to the board of the Laguna Development Corporation, a Laguna-owned enterprise created to support the growth of the Laguna Community and its economy.
 As chairwoman of the board, she oversaw business operations for the second-largest tribal gaming enterprise in New Mexico and successfully advocated for the corporation to create policies and commitments to earth-friendly business practices.

 Haaland was New Mexico's vote director for Native Americans in Barack Obama's 2012 presidential reelection campaign.
 She was the chair of the Native American Caucus of the Democratic Party of New Mexico from 2012 to 2013.
 She ran for Lieutenant Governor of New Mexico in 2014.
 Her ticket, headed by then-Attorney General of New Mexico Gary King, the Democratic nominee for Governor of New Mexico, lost to the Republican ticket of Governor Susana Martinez and Lieutenant Governor John Sanchez.

 Haaland was elected to a two-year term as the chair of the Democratic Party of New Mexico in April 2015.
 During her tenure, New Mexico Democrats regained control of the New Mexico House of Representatives and the office of the New Mexico secretary of state.
 Haaland has been credited with rebuilding the state party after large defeats for Democrats in New Mexico in 2014.
 She raised enough money during her two-year term as chair to pay off seven years' worth of debt incurred under previous chairs.